biotite-dev/biotite/doc/tutorial/structure.rst

 ``structure`` is a *Biotite* subpackage for handling molecular structures.
-This subpackage enables efficient and easy handling of protein structure data by representing atom attributes in `numpy` `ndarrays`.
+This subpackage enables efficient and easy handling of protein structure data by representing atom attributes in `NumPy` `ndarrays`.
 These atom attributes include so called *annotations* (polypetide chain id, residue id, residue name, hetero residue information, atom name, element, etc.) and the atom coordinates.